depicted-candela/TransitionalSQL/13_performanceSymphony/exercises.md

 <h3>2.
 Disadvantages and Pitfalls</h3>
 <h4>Exercise 2.1: The Pitfall of Stale Statistics</h4>
 <p class="problem-label">Problem:</p>
 <p>An application's performance has suddenly degraded.
-The query in question retrieves "ACTIVE" employees with a high salary.
+The query in question retrieves <em>ACTIVE</em> employees with a high salary.
 Initially, the table had very few such employees, but after a large data load, the number has increased dramatically.
 The statistics have not been updated.</p>
 <ol>
     <li>Delete the existing <code>employees</code> data.
 Insert a small, initial set of data where only 2 employees have a salary > 10000.</li>
     <li>Gather statistics on this small table.</li>